2color/agency-matters/content/Posts/homelab.md

 No port forwarding, no worrying about unauthorised access.
 Just pure bliss of direct secure connectivity.
 For authentication into Tailscale, I have my Google account and a passkey configured, that way if Google goes down —though if it does I think I might have bigger problems— I can still login.

-One thing I still have want to spend more time building out is exposing services to friends and wider circles in "cosy-web" fashion: perhaps using short-lived magiclinks/ticket/tokens —similar to the ones in [iroh](https://www.iroh.computer/docs/concepts/tickets)— that I can pass around in links, avoiding any required registration.
+One thing I still want to spend more time building out is exposing services to friends and wider circles in "cosy-web" fashion: perhaps using short-lived magiclinks/ticket/tokens —similar to the ones in [iroh](https://www.iroh.computer/docs/concepts/tickets)— that I can pass around in links, avoiding any required registration.

-Disclaimer: I am not paid or sponsored by Tailscale (though I'm open to it if someone from Tailscale reads this 😊) I just think they built a fanstastic product that complements the wonderful open-source WireGuard with a generous free tier.
+By the way, I am not paid or sponsored by Tailscale (though I'm open to it if someone from Tailscale reads this 😊), I just think they built a fantastic product that complements the wonderful open-source WireGuard with a generous free tier.

 ## The fun part: self-hosting and deploying stuff

-All of this was a long prelude to the fun stuff: I can now easily deploy software and service for my own use.
-It's as if I have my own cloud that is only accessible to me.
-My cosy corner in the dark forest.
+All of this was a long prelude to the fun stuff: I can now easily deploy software and services for my own use.
+It's as if I have my own cloud that is only accessible to me — my cozy corner in the dark forest.

 So far I am self hosting: